SaltedFishLZ/289_proj_t_final_release/README.md

 │       │   <b>prob4.ipynb</b>
 └─      └─  <b>prob4_sol.ipynb</b>
 </pre>
-The order in which the files should be browsed: Note.pdf &rarr; Slides.pdf &rarr; Assignment.pdf &rarr; Quiz.pdf
+The order in which the files should be browsed: Note.pdf &rarr; Slides.pdf &rarr; hw.pdf &rarr; Quiz.pdf